 OFHEO's enabling statute also prescribed another set of studies.
 For the initial risk-based capital standard (discussed in Strategic Objective 1), OFHEO may not incorporate Enterprise purchases of new mortgages into the stress test used to calculate the risk-based capital standard.
-The statute requires that once the initial risk-based capital regulation is final, the Congressional Budget Office (CBO) and the GAO study the advisability and appropriate form of any new business assumptions.
-GAO initiated its study in September 2001, and CBO initiated its study in early FY 2002.
-OFHEO will consider their results in future revisions of the risk-based capital standard.
+The statute requires that once the initial risk-based capital regulation is final, the GAO and the Congressional Budget Office (CBO) study the advisability and appropriate form of any new business assumptions.
+The GAO issued its study in June 2002, recommending that incorporating new business assumptions into the risk-based capital stress test is not advisable.
+In January 2003, CBO issued a report that did not make recommendations, but offered observations on the possible inclusion of new business activities in the stress period.
+OFHEO will consider their reports in considering future revisions of the risk-based capital standard.